• Skip to primary navigation

 Can I make Mini Egg blondies in individual portions?

-Blondies are the kind of bake that needs to be cooked all in one tray, if you divide the mixture into muffin trays they will turn out dry and more like cake.
+Blondies are the kind of bake that needs to be cooked all in one tray.
+If you divide the mixture into muffin trays, they will turn out dry and more like a cake.

-It’s best to keep blondies in one large tray to bake, and then slice into individual portions afterward.
-If you like, you could put the slices of blondie into cupcake cases when you're ready to serve them.
+So it's best to keep blondies in one large tray to bake and then slice them into individual portions afterwards.
+Then, if you like, you could put the slices of blondie into cupcake cases when you're ready to serve them.

 Can I make Mini Egg blondies in a different tin/tray?

-If you don’t have a tray that is exactly the same size as mine don’t worry as long as it has high sides and is roughly the same size.
+If you don't have a tray that is the same size as mine, don't worry!
+It will be fine as long as it has high sides and is roughly the same size.

 The easiest way to compare tray sizes is to work out the area by multiplying the length by the width.